Learn how to bleach drop cloth to make it perfectly soft and white for DIY projects.

 An overcrowded washer leaves the drop cloth splotchy, which is no bueno.

-I put one half of the drop cloth piece into the washer.
-I set it on the largest size load setting and put it on hot.
+I put one half of the drop cloth piece into the washer, put it on hot, and set it on the largest size load setting.

 I let the washer fill completely before adding any bleach.